 Why Would We Use the KonMari Method?

-of downsizing into a senior living apartment easier, and here’s why:
+Mrs. Kondo’s method is a perfect solution to make the process of downsizing into a senior living apartment easier, and here’s why:

 The method involves one large, tidying event – that parallels perfectly with the major downsize to senior living that occurs all at once.

 The method provides a mechanism to decide what to keep and why – Since seniors often have accumulated many things, a blessing and a curse from years of abundance, deciding what to do with those things can be difficult.
-Ms. Kondo’s method provides a decision tool and thought process to make those decisions easier.
+Mrs. Kondo’s method provides a decision tool and thought process to make those decisions easier.

 It helps you deal with the emotional aspect of this change – the method provides perspective and insight into the role, value, and purpose of things and how that value changes over time.